Why is my water heater won't flush

 Open the drain valve

-Slowly open the drain valve to allow the water to flow out of the tank.
+Slowly open the drain valve and allow the tank to fully drain.

 4. 4